skynetcap/arcana-book/src/bots.md

 ## Creating Bot with Wizard

+0. Set private key on the Settings page.
 1. New strategy (Button Click): SPL / USDC (dropdown option).
-2. Prompt user for token ID or marketID.
+2. Prompt user for marketID.
-3. If token ID provided, show available marketIDs for the token they gave.
-4. Prompt user to choose their base wallet and quote wallet from available options.
+3. Prompt user to choose their base wallet and quote wallet from available options.
-5. Prompt user to choose their Open Orders Account, or button to create one if none exists.
+4. Prompt user to choose their Open Orders Account, or button to create one if none exists.
-6. Prompt user for additional required Strategy params.
+5. Prompt user for additional required Strategy params.